Shreyash1811/Shreyash1811.github.io/_pages/about.md

 <!--## 2.
 Masters of Science in Management of Technology from New York University, New York, USA.-->

-<p style="font-family: "Times New Roman", Times, serif;
+<p style="font-family: Times New Roman, Times, serif;
 font-size: 20px;
 letter-spacing: -1.2px;
 word-spacing: 1.6px;